-PJM is asking consumers to reduce their use of electricity, if health permits, during the hours of (times as specified by System Operations) on (date).
-Electricity customers can take simple electricity conservation steps such as:
+PJM is also asking all electricity consumers to reduce their use of electricity, if health permits, during the hours of (times as specified by System Operations) on (date).
+Electricity customers of all types residential, commercial, industrial, institutional and governmental can take simple electricity conservation steps such as:

-- Setting thermostats lower than usual, if health permits, - Postponing use of major electric appliances such as stoves, dishwashers and clothes dryers until other times, and - Turning off non-essential electric lights, equipment and appliances.
+- · Setting thermostats lower than usual, if health permits, - Postponing use of hot water as well as major electric appliances such as stoves, dishwashers and clothes dryers until other times - Turning off non-essential electric lights, equipment and appliances. - · Opening curtains and blinds to take advantage of the warming effects of sunlight